luxfi/LPs/LPs/lp-7014-t-chain-threshold-signatures-with-cgg21-uc-non-interactive-ecdsa.md

 ## Conclusion

-This draft LP specifies the integration of CGG21 threshold ECDSA into Lux's M-Chain, delivering low-latency non-interactive signing, identifiable aborts, proactive key refresh, and strong UC security.
+This draft LP specifies the integration of CGG21 threshold ECDSA into Lux's T-Chain, delivering low-latency non-interactive signing, identifiable aborts, proactive key refresh, and strong UC security.
 Our comparison shows CGG21's advantages over GG18, DKLS19, and early Ethereum threshold deployments.
 We also chart a path toward hybrid post-quantum threshold signing with Ringtail, ensuring Lux's bridges remain secure against both current and future adversaries.

 The complete implementation is available at `github.com/luxfi/threshold` with comprehensive test coverage and production-ready code.